BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   (during the Revenge of the Cartels event) from 30% to 100%.
 Works fine, but it's a bit much.
 Never used it outside of a couple tests.

+I had a collection of timed-event-enabling mods publicly available prior to the availability of B3HM as a modding tool.
+Gearbox asked us to not do mods which enabled those events, though, since they were still using them as marketing tools, so we removed 'em from the repo.
+As of the patch on June 24, 2021, though, GBX has added the ability to enable them at will directly from the main menu (which I'd been expecting them to do eventually - yay!).
+Anyway, I'm moving these mods back in here just for my own historical packrattery, but they're not really useful anymore (and are possibly/probably not even functional, given the new event framework).

+- `timed_event_enable_bloody_harvest` - The event-enabler mod for 2019+2020 Bloody Harvests
+- `timed_event_enable_broken_hearts` - The event-enabler mod for 2020+2021 Broken Heartses
+- `timed_event_enable_cartels` - The event-enabler mod for 2020+2021 Cartelses

 These mods were used for awhile for testing, and a few for doing some Bloody Harvest farming, but they're basically now obsolete (or at least I'll probably not use them again) with my Crader EM-P5 and Back Ham setup: